dloscutoff/Esolangs/Ouroboros/README.md

 By way of illustration:

-    Abcdefghij  How the code looks (A is head, j is tail)
+    Abcdefghij  How the code is written (A is head, j is tail)

     Abcd
     j  e        How the code is treated, in its initial state